 Presidential Yacht Sequoia

 During July 2012, FE Partners entered into an agreement giving it the option to acquire the former U.S. presidential yacht Sequoia, a 104-foot classic wooden yacht built in 1925 which served eight sitting U.S. president from Herbert Hoover to Gerald Ford.
-Sequoia is perhaps the most significant piece of Presidential memorabilia in private hands and FE Partners is committed to restoring and preserving the Sequoia so that future generations of Americans will be able to enjoy the storied past of this magnificent vessel.
-As the result of litigation related to the transaction, on August 29, 2013, the Delaware Court of Chancery granted FE Partners’ Motion for Default Judgment, and appointed an Independent Counsel to identify undisclosed liabilities and clear the vessel’s title so that FE Partners can close on the purchase of Sequoia.
+The Sequoia is perhaps the most significant piece of U.S. Presidential memorabilia in private hands and since 2000, the current owner has operated it as a charter vessel based out of the DC-owned Gangplank Marina.
+FE Partners is committed to acquiring, restoring and preserving the Sequoia so that future generations will be able to enjoy the storied past of this magnificent vessel.

 During 2013, FE Partners purchased Tenovus, a 31-foot “Seven Seas” yawl built for Joseph P. Kennedy by Boston Yacht Sales Inc in 1931.
 Mr. Kennedy had the vessel built for his sons, Joseph P. Kennedy, Jr. and John F. Kennedy, the future President of the United States, and named the boat for his then 10-person family.
 After his youngest son, Edward Kennedy, was born on February 22, 1932, Mr. Kennedy named the next family boat Onemore.